 The Rainier Writing Workshop

-Tracy Daugherty, The 2016 Judith Kitchen Visiting Writer
+Paisley Rekdal, The 2018 Judith Kitchen Visiting Writer

 All the readings are free and will take place in the Scandinavian Cultural Center within the Anderson University Center at Pacific Lutheran University.
-(Map) The Garfield Book Company will have books for sale.
+(Map) The Lute Locker will have books for sale.

 Bio Notes for the Readers

-Scott Nadelson is the author of three story collections, most recently Aftermath; a memoir, The Next Scott Nadelson: A Life in Progress; and a novel, Between You and Me.
-His stories and essays have appeared in Ploughshares, Glimmer Train, The Southern Review, Crazyhorse, New England Review, Prairie Schooner, and Alaska Quarterly Review, and have been cited as notable in both Best American Short Stories and Best American Essays.
+Scott Nadelson is the author of four story collections, most recently The Fourth Corner of the World; a memoir, The Next Scott Nadelson: A Life in Progress; and a novel, Between You and Me.
+His stories and essays have appeared in Harvard Review, AGNI, Ploughshares, Glimmer Train, The Southern Review, Crazyhorse, New England Review, Prairie Schooner, and Alaska Quarterly Review, and have been cited as notable in both Best American Short Stories and Best American Essays.
 Winner of the Oregon Book Award, the Great Lakes Colleges New Writers Award, and the Reform Judaism Fiction Prize, he teaches at Willamette University and lives in Salem, Oregon.